Our Belief: We believe that a child’s starting point does not determine their outcome

 Our options pathways process is based on prior attainment, internal assessments, the interests, the abilities and aptitude of the students and they are supported at an individual level to help them choose the subjects that are right for them.
 All students can access all of the subjects on offer.
 We offer a wide range of GCSE and Vocational qualifications.
 All students study English, Mathematics and Science.
 In addition, all students take part in timetabled Physical Education.
 There is also dedicated curriculum time to careers, PSHE (Learning for Life) and Religious Education.

 At OMA, we believe that students should have an education that is wider than what is learned in lessons.
-Therefore it is encouraged that students have opportunities to take part in visits and trips to widen their cultural capital.
+Therefore, it is encouraged that students have opportunities to take part in visits and trips to widen their cultural capital.
 Students are also encouraged to take part in a wide range of enrichment activities in terms of clubs that take place at lunchtime and at the end of the Academy day.
+More information about the enrichment programme can be found HERE.